© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Shrunken medieval settlement at Old Erringham is a scheduled monument protected by Historic England under reference 1015126.
 View the official record →

-The shrunken medieval settlement at Old Erringham is a deserted village site in Sussex that preserves earthwork remains of medieval habitation.
+Old Erringham is a shrunken medieval settlement located in Sussex, England, representing the remains of a once-thriving community that contracted or was largely abandoned during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015126.

 Shrunken medieval settlement at Old Erringham is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015126.